ibm-cloud-docs/Cloudant/offerings/learning-center.md

 This video is part 7 - *HTTP API Basics*.

-In the previous part, we saw the {{site.data.keyword.cloudant_short_notm}} dashboard, which is a web app that is making HTTP calls to {{site.data.keyword.cloudant_short_notm}}'s API.
+In the previous part, we saw the {{site.data.keyword.cloudant_short_notm}} Dashboard, which is a web app that is making HTTP calls to {{site.data.keyword.cloudant_short_notm}}'s API.
 In this step, we use the command line to make HTTP requests and to try to add, edit, and delete some documents from there.

 It's worth understanding the HTTP API from first principles even if you intend to use the higher-level client libraries.